The Evolution of Police Long Guns

 Then Agent Garcia took a standard issue shotgun and unloaded a charge of buckshot into each target.
 It took Garcia about the same amount of time to unlimber the shotgun at each target, as it had for him to empty the MP5.
 We went to count.
 Each target had 8 or 9 well centered 00 buck holes (can’t remember if they were using 8 or 9 pellet shells).
 A lot fewer rounds zinged into the backstop without having passed through a paper target first.

-What we wanted didn’t matter anyway.
+What we, as cops, wanted to be armed with didn’t matter anyway.
 Public perception of oppression kept SMGs from becoming standard patrol officer equipment.
 Shotguns evoke images of Doc Holliday, old west lawmen, or Pinkerton security agents riding shotgun on a stage coach.
 SMGs evoke images of Nazi stormtroopers, or “Hans Gruber’s” thugs (no matter what my wife says, Die Hard is a Christmas movie).
 As I wrote in the beginning of this article, that which is perceived as real becomes real in its consequences.

 Unfortunately, the rapidly devolving nature of crimes in progress often can’t wait for SWAT.
 SWAT operators finished the North Hollywood shootout of 28 Feb 1997, but only after two poorly trained but armored scumbags with rifles fired 1100–count ’em, 1100–rounds into the neighborhood, maiming 20 people, over the course of 44 minutes.